mnov88/gdpred/content/Articles/Article 38.md

 ---
 title: "Article 38"
  subtitle: "Position of the data protection officer"
 tags:
   - article
+type: "article"
 ---
 ## Position of the data protection officer